overwolf/overwolf.github.io/docs/topics/update-store-listing.md

 Include at least one screenshot of your app.
 These screenshots will be displayed on the app’s page.
 * Should be a JPG format image sized 656x410.
+* We automatically compress and optimize your images.
 * Using attractive screenshots of your app will increase its chances of getting noticed and winning hearts, so try including more than one.
 * You may add up to 5 screenshots per app.
 * We recommend choosing screenshots that showcase the app's features in a clear way.